-The precipitation and atmospheric energy budget from the slab ocean aquaplanet simulations for Flex-UM and GA7.0 are shown in Fig. 11.
-Unlike the fixed-SST case, the Flex-UM slab ocean has a single ITCZ and the small double peak seen in GA7.0 fixed-SST simulation is absent in the slab ocean simulations.
-In the slab ocean Flex-UM case, the LH and LWC is larger compared to the fixed-SST case.
-The LWC in the Flex-UM slab ocean case has a small dip at the equator, which is not expected, and originates in the LW surface fluxes (not shown).
-We suspect this LWC dip is the result of the increased equatorial relative humidity in the slab ocean simulation which would increase the optical depth.
-The SWA in Flex-UM is zero, as discussed in Section 4.1.
-The Flex-UM slab ocean budget is closer to closing than the fixed-SST case, with a net of 8.8 Wm^{-2} .
-In the slab ocean GA7.0 case, the budget terms are very similar to the fixed-SST case and the budget closed to within -1.5 Wm^{-2} .
-The only shape differences in the budget terms is in the LH where only a single tropical peak is seen.
+UM slab ocean has a single ITCZ and the small double peak seen in GA7.0 fixed-SST simulation is absent in the slab-ocean simulations.
+In the slab-ocean Flex-UM case, the LH and LWC are larger compared to those in the fixed-SST case.
+The LWC in the Flex-UM slab-ocean case has a small dip at the Equator, which is not expected, and originates in the LW surface fluxes (not shown).
+We suspect this LWC dip is the result of the increased equatorial relative humidity in the slab-ocean simulation which would increase the optical depth.
+The SWA in Flex-UM is zero, as discussed in Sect.
+4.1.
+The Flex-UM slab-ocean budget is closer to closing than the fixed-SST case, with a net of 8.8 W m-2.
+In the slab-ocean GA7.0 case, the budget terms are very similar to those in the fixed-SST case, and the budget closed to within